HelseVestRHF/containers/README.md

 So the answer to where containers come from is, they come from other containers.
 Containers all the way down...

+A downloaded container is called an *image*.
+The same image can be run multiple times.
+Each of those instances is a *container*.

-We can download and start our first container from the docker registry.
-Here we ask for 'debian', which is a small container only 125MB in size.
+We can download and start our first image from the docker registry.
+Here we ask for 'debian', which is a small image only 125MB in size.

 ```bash
 % docker run --rm -it debian /bin/bash